Making the Move to Mobile Ready Content

 Making the Move to Mobile-Ready Content

-As smartphones and tablets start to assume a central role in media consumption, corporate training leaders must proactively address the obstacles standing in the way of their mobile strategy.
+As smartphones and tablets start to assume a central role in media consumption, corporate training leaders must proactively address the obstacles standing in the way of their mobile learning content management strategy.

 Mobile Device Usage Statistics